-2.2 Varieties of common knowledge not included in the variety collection
+2.3 Varieties of common knowledge not included in the variety collection or for which living plant material is not available

-- 2.2.1 As explained in section 2.1, the variety collection may not contain all varieties of common knowledge.
-For example, there may be situations where the authority cannot obtain living plant material of a variety, even if the existence of that variety is a matter of common knowledge.
-To address such situations the General Introduction (Chapter 5.3.1.2) states the following: - "... certain supplementary procedures may be developed to avoid the need for a systematic individual comparison.
+2.3.1 As explained in Section 2.2, a variety collection cannot be established definitively and may not contain all varieties of common knowledge which could be relevant for the examination of distinctness.
+In addition, there may be situations where the authority cannot obtain living plant material of a variety included in the variety collection.
+To address such situations the General Introduction (Chapter 5.3.1.2) states the following:

+"... certain supplementary procedures may be developed to avoid the need for a systematic individual comparison.
 For example, the publication of variety descriptions, inviting comment from interested parties, or cooperation between members of the Union, in the form of an exchange of technical information, could be considered as supplementary procedures.
 However, such an approach would only be possible where the supplementary procedures, in conjunction with the other procedures, provide an effective examination of distinctness overall.
 Such procedures may also be appropriate for consideration of varieties of common knowledge, for which living plant material is known to exist (see section 5.2.2) but where, for practical reasons, material is not readily accessible for examination.
-Any such procedures are set out in document TGP/9, "Examining Distinctness." - 2.2.2 In addition to the examples mentioned in the General Introduction, the making available of the list of varieties against which candidate varieties have been examined, and the making use of panels of experts, are other examples of supplementary procedures. - 2.2.3 Article 21 of the 1991 Act of the UPOV Convention, requires the nullification of a right if it transpires that a variety did not meet the distinctness or novelty requirement.
+Any such procedures are set out in document TGP/9, "Examining Distinctness."

+2.3.2 In addition to the examples mentioned in the General Introduction, the making available of the list of varieties against which candidate varieties have been examined, and the making use of panels of experts, are other examples of supplementary procedures.

+2.3.3 Article 21 of the 1991 Act of the UPOV Convention, requires the nullification of a right if it transpires that a variety did not meet the distinctness or novelty requirement.
 However, in order to maintain a high quality protection, such cases should remain the exceptions and establishment of variety collections and supplementary procedures, for addressing distinctness with regard to varieties of common knowledge not included in the variety collection, should be as robust as possible.
+More information concerning supplementary procedures is provided in Document TGP/9 "Examining Distinctness", Section 6: Supplementary Procedures [cross ref.])